WZQ02/wzq02.github.io/md/en/aboutme.md

 Content creation? for who, for what?

-~~Where the heck are we placing ourselves?
-Are we drowning in some kind of illusion, without us even knowing?~~
+Where the heck are we placing ourselves?
+Are we drowning in some kind of illusion, without us even knowing?

-I don't know......but, wait......
+I don't know.

-No, maybe we ain't, and who am I again?
-It doesn't matter anymore.

-WE ARE ONE!
-WE ARE ONE!
-WE ARE ALL LOVEABLE, ALL OF US!!!!!!

-**SO, COME ON!!!!!!**